maxgalbu/xbmc.plugin.video.nba/Readme.md

 ### Requirements

-It requires some extra Python modules, which can be installed as below:

-    sudo pip install httplib2 py-dom-xpath
+It requires XBMC Frodo, and the [httplib2](http://superrepo.org/script.module.httplib2/) addon.

 ### Using a zip file